 Meet some new friends today in the village of Viviers, encounters that really get at the heart and soul of the French people and their culture and traditions.
 No matter whom you get to know—a pottery maker, a dance teacher or a local homeowner—you’ll have an enjoyable and truly authentic experience, something you’ll never forget.
 An enchanting village where time seems to have stopped centuries ago, Viviers has a long and storied history that goes back more than 1,600 years and a splendid architectural heritage to match.
 At one time Viviers was divided along religious lines—the clergy lived in the upper part of the town, the laity in the lower part.
 You’ll see both parts today on your walking tours; its picturesque rooftops and cobblestone streets always delight visitors.

 The walled city of Avignon is one of the most fascinating towns in southern France, with a host of historic gems to explore—including the fortress residence of rebellious popes who broke from Rome and once lived and ruled here.
 You’ll see the Palace of the Popes and much more today, and have a chance to kayak under a 2,000-year-old Roman aqueduct.
 Avignon is home to the medieval bridge immortalized in the folk song “Sur le Pont d’Avignon,” as well as the mighty Palace of the Popes.
 From a distance, the picture-perfect city center looks as though it has been lifted straight from the pages of a history book, but all you need to do is step inside its medieval walls to discover the prosperous heart of contemporary Avignon.
 Choose between two different ways to explore this intriguing and ancient city.

 Tarascon (Arles or Tarascon)

-Disembark the ship and transfer to Marseilles Airport, where you will return home.
+Disembark the ship and transfer to Marseille International Airport for your flight home.